-The University of Leeds is set to become a partner of The Alan Turing Institute, the UK’s prestigious national institute for data science.
+The University of Leeds is now a partner of The Alan Turing Institute, the UK’s prestigious national institute for data science.

-The work will be led by the Leeds Institute for Data Analytics (LIDA) with contributions from researchers and data scientists across the University.
+The work is led by the Leeds Institute for Data Analytics (LIDA) with contributions from researchers and data scientists across the University.
 The work in LIDA sheds new light on health and human behaviour and the action needed to tackle a wide range of health, social and environmental problems.

 At a time of great change in the world, there is a national imperative to create an innovative data environment in the UK that will sustain the excellence of the research base, increase productivity and transform the way in which public and private sector organisations do business and provide services.